julkku/cybersecuritybase-project/README.md

 1. Log in as jules
 2. Make a payment to soini
-3. Set a script below as the 'message'
+3. Enter the script below in the message field.
+4. Submit the payment
 4. Log in as soini
 5. Open received payment
 6. Every time the payment is opened, money is transfered to jules.